 Scope of Study

-Subject Terms: children, cultural perceptions, elementary school students, middle class, opinions, political attitudes, political awareness, political knowledge, political socialization, public figures, public schools, social attitudes, social roles, socialization, urban population, White Americans, working class
+Subject Terms: children, cultural perceptions, elementary school students, middle class, opinions, political attitudes, political awareness, political socialization, public figures, public schools, social attitudes, social roles, socialization, urban population, White Americans, working class

-Geographic Coverage: Atlanta, Boston, California, Chicago, Georgia, Illinois, Iowa, Jackson, Maine, Massachusetts, Mississippi, Portland (Maine), San Fransisco, Sioux City, Tacoma, United States, Washington
+Geographic Coverage: Atlanta, Boston, California, Chicago, Georgia, Illinois, Iowa, Jackson (Mississippi), Maine, Massachusetts, Mississippi, Portland (Maine), San Francisco, Sioux City, Tacoma, United States, Washington

 Date of Collection:

 Universe: Urban public school children in grades 2 through 8.

 Sample: The continental United States was divided into four regions: Northeast, Northcentral, South, and West.
 From each region two cities were chosen, one with a population greater than 1,000,000 and the other with a population ranging between 100,000 and 500,000.
 The cities were: Boston, Massachusetts, Portland, Maine, Chicago, Illinois, Sioux City, Iowa, Atlanta, Georgia, Jackson, Mississippi, San Francisco, California, and Tacoma, Washington.
 Within each city public schools were purposively chosen from "middle-class" and "working-class" areas.
 The sample was exclusively white.